PLCnext/EdgeDevices/99_EPC15x2_Introduction.md

 <b>ip-adress/cockpit </b>
 (default X2-Ip adress: 192.168.2.10/cockpit)
 ![Cockpit](images/0_Cockpit.jpg)
->From here you can start any Function like Node-RED, Docker-Portainer or the InfluxDB Databaseadministration.
+>From here you can start any Function like Node-RED, Docker-Portainer or the InfluxDB Database administration.

 ## Functions of the Edge Cockpit